zainnadeem786/APTS/standard/appendix/Conformance_Claim_Template.md

 | Reporting (RP) | _[count]_ | _[count]_ | |
 | **Total** | _[count]_ | _[count]_ | |

-> **Reminder:** APTS requires 100% of requirements at the claimed tier to be met.
-MUST requirements permit no deviation.
-A SHOULD requirement that is not implemented must be recorded in the SHOULD Deviations section below with a documented justification; an undocumented SHOULD deviation is a conformance gap.
+> **Reminder:** A tier claim requires every MUST requirement at the claimed tier and all lower tiers to be implemented, with no deviation.
+Every SHOULD requirement at those tiers must be either implemented or recorded in the SHOULD Deviations section below with a documented justification; an undocumented SHOULD deviation is a conformance gap.

 ---